navattic.identify({ email: user.email })

 The best way to handle this is to involve your team from the start.
 Get their input on what they need in a tool and let them participate in demos.
 Frame the new software as a way to eliminate their most tedious tasks—like hunting for the latest case study or reformatting documents—so they can focus on what they do best: selling.
 A solid change management plan that includes thorough training and highlights personal benefits is key to getting everyone excited.

-Overcoming Integration and Content Challenges
+Tackling Integration and Content Migration

 For a proposal tool to be effective, it needs to fit neatly into your existing tech stack.
 If it doesn’t integrate well with your CRM or other essential systems, your team will be stuck toggling between platforms and doing manual data entry, which defeats the whole purpose of automation.
 Another challenge is the initial effort required to migrate all your existing content—product descriptions, team bios, legal disclaimers, and case studies—into the new platform’s library.